nguyenxuongkim2103/git-demo/README.md

 ## Instructions

+1. Fork this repo to github
-1. Clone this repo to local machine
+2. Clone it to your local machine
-2. Make change
+3. Make change
-3. Pull the changes from the original repo
+4. Pull the changes from the original repo
-4. Push it to your remote repo
+5. Push it to your remote repo
-5. Create a Pull Request to the original repo
+6. Create a Pull Request to the original repo